Kpro11/Aqeous/README.md

 ## Requirements
-We recomend using a 64 bit compiler, spesifically the MSVC 2015 one.
-You can get this by installing Visual Studio 2015
+We recommend using a 64 bit compiler, spesifically MSVC 2015.
+You can get this by installing Visual Studio 2015 from https://visualstudio.microsoft.com/vs/older-downloads/
+We also recommend using Qt version 5.11.2 or higher, and Qt Creator version 4.7.1 or higher.
+Both can be downloaded from https://www.qt.io/download

 ## Installation instructions

 ### QtAV
-1. Download a QtAV 1.11.0 64 bit executable installer (not 1.12.0) from http://www.qtav.org/install.html
+1. Download a QtAV version 1.11.0 64 bit executable installer (not the 1.12.0 version) from http://www.qtav.org/install.html
-_We have tested this with the VS2015x64 1.11.0 version_
+_We have tested this with the VS2015x64 1.11.0 version, which we recommend_

-2. Install it with default options (install with development tools & examples and to location C:/QtAV)
+2. Install it with default options, i.e. with "Development Tools and Examples" and to the C:/QtAV location

-3. Go to install folder and run the sdk_deploy.bat
+3. Go to the install folder and run the sdk_deploy.bat file

-4. In qtcreator, switch from "debug" to "release".
-This switch located in the bottom left above the run, debug and build buttons.
+4. In Qt Creator, switch from "Debug" to "Release".
+This switch located in the bottom left, above the run, debug and build buttons

 5. Make sure to run qmake before running project again.
-(QtCreator status bar -> build -> run qmake)
+It can be found in the Qt Creator status bar at the top, under "Build", and then "Run qmake"

-Alternativly check this link: https://github.com/wang-bin/QtAV/wiki/Deploy-SDK-Without-Building-QtAV or build it yourself _The reason you have to use the release option and potential fix is discussed in pr #1 https://github.com/Kpro11/RovyMcRovFace/pull/1_
+Alternativly check this link: https://github.com/wang-bin/QtAV/wiki/Deploy-SDK-Without-Building-QtAV or build it yourself _The reason the release option has to be used, and a potential fix is discussed in pr #1 https://github.com/Kpro11/Aqeous/pull/1_

 ### Simulator and stream:
-1. Follow internal instructions to set up propiatery simulator, located on our google drive (sorry open source gods)
+1. Follow internal instructions to set up the propiatery simulator that belongs to SINTEF
-2. Install Open Brodcaster Software from https://obsproject.com/ (be sure to install the 64 bit version!)
+2. Install Open Brodcaster Software (OBS) from https://obsproject.com/, make sure to install the 64 bit version
-3. In obs menu bar: profile -> import: RovyMcRovFace/obs/RovSimProfile/
-4. In obs menu bar: scene -> import: RovyMcRovFace/obs/RovSimScene.json
+3. In the OBS menu bar, go to "Profile" and then "Import".
+Pick the Aqeous/obs/RovSimProfile/ folder
+4. In the OBS menu bar, go to "Scene" and then "Import".
+Pick the Aqeous/obs/RovSimScene.json file

-**This does only work on windows** because 1. the simulator only works on windows, and 2. the path's to the different programs are, for now, hardcoded to windows locations.
+**This does only work on windows** as the simulator only works on windows, and the paths to the different programs are, for now, hardcoded to windows locations

 After that you should be good to go.
-If not, check that obs is properly recording the fhsim window and then check that the settings are set according to this https://obsproject.com/forum/resources/obs-studio-send-an-udp-stream-to-a-second-pc-using-obs.455/
+If not, check that OBS is properly recording the fhsim window and then check that the settings are set in accordance with this https://obsproject.com/forum/resources/obs-studio-send-an-udp-stream-to-a-second-pc-using-obs.455/